 Index funds simply replicate the behavior of the index, usually by holding most, if not all, of the same assets as the index itself.
 Let's look at the benefits of index funds.

 So why are index funds advantageous?
 If you've landed on this page, you likely already know that most active managers underperform their benchmark index, and that simply buying an index fund tends to be the best long-term investing strategy.
 John Bogle, founder of Vanguard and considered “the father of index investing,” suggested that investors should simply “buy the whole haystack” instead of looking for the needle.
 Warren Buffett agrees, writing in a 2016 letter to shareholders that “when trillions of dollars are managed by Wall Streeters charging high fees, it will usually be the managers who reap outsized profits, not the clients.
 Both large and small investors should stick with low-cost index funds.”

 Such is the beauty of index funds.
-They allow you to immediately access broad diversification, thereby lowering portfolio volatility and risk, avoiding high fees that erode returns, eliminating single company risk and sector risk, and guaranteeing market returns.
+You get exposure to the success of any sector and any stock at any given time in a market index fund, while altogether eliminating sector risk and single company risk.
+They’re also self-cleansing in that growing companies rise within the fund and bad companies drop off.
+They allow you to immediately access broad diversification, thereby lowering portfolio volatility and risk, avoiding high fees that erode returns, and guaranteeing market returns.
 This is especially important for young and/or beginner investors.
 Simplicity is also an important benefit of index funds, as complexity can add unnecessary time, effort, and headache.